Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 It was dumb, lazy thinking.
 Not all Humans were powerhouses, very few Ten’Gewek knew the world beyond their own, and not all Gao were little pushovers. *Any* Deathworlder was dangerous, and you couldn’t know how they were until you’d met.
 It was *insulting* to be so casually relegated to third place, even when unintended.

 But the worst part?
-Bruuk didn’t look like a weakling at all, because he *wasn’t.* He’d spent his entire life working against his naturally modest height and it *showed,* having been lifting and competing since he was a floppy-eared *cub.* The Females seemed to like the results, and it had earned him a fair few dates over the years---more than most males could say!
+Bruuk didn’t look like a weakling at all, because he *wasn’t.* He’d spent his entire life working against his naturally modest height and it *showed,* having been lifting and competing since he was a floppy-eared *cub.* The Females seemed to like the results, and it had earned him a fair few dates over the years - more than most males could say!
 It’d also earned him plenty of work over the years, too...but the plant-eaters somehow couldn’t see it.

-To the Vzk’tk, size and strength---and therefore threat---correlated pretty much entirely to height.
+To the Vzk’tk, size and strength - and therefore threat - correlated pretty much entirely to height.
 They had *no idea* how to assess anything substantially shorter than them.
 They feared Humans because of Kevin Jenkins’ legend.
 The Humans in turn spoke highly of the Ten’Gewek, and so some of that infamy transferred across.
 But for the Gao?
 Familiarity seemed to breed a sense of ease, and that meant by the magic of perception, the “little” Gao largely evaded the Deathworlder label.
 Sometimes that was convenient…

 ...But mostly it was insulting.